dineshshetty/FridaLoader/README.md

 # FridaLoader
-A quick and dirty app to download and launch Frida x86 server on Genymotion.
+A quick and dirty Android app to download and launch the latest version of Frida server on Genymotion Emulator and Rooted Android Physical Devices.

-One click tool to download and launch the latest version of the Frida x86 Server on a Genymotion emulator.
+Auto-downloads the Frida server based off the architecture of the device/emulator.

+Note:
-Make sure your AVD is connected to the internet when using FridaLoader.
+- Make sure your emulator/device is connected to the Internet when using FridaLoader.
+Disable any intermediate MITM proxies.
+- Make sure grant root access to FridaLoader and adb shell during first launch
+- Does not support default Google Android emulator out of the box.
+Requires the Android emulator to be rooted.
+- Currently does not support Magisk

 # Demo
 ![FridaLoader Demo](screenshots/demo.gif)

-# To Do
+# ToDo
-* Add support for arm and x86-64 based Frida servers
+- Add support for Magisk